JSBSim-Team/jsbsim/joss_paper/paper.md

 ## Unique Scholarly Contribution

 JSBSim's unique contribution is providing a standalone, traditional coefficient-based FDM that bridges the gap between these alternatives.
 Unlike YASim and X-Plane, JSBSim primarily uses stability derivatives to model vehicle dynamics.
 While more complex transient models (like Blade Element Theory, Vortex Lattice or panels method) exist, research by @Sequeira:2006:Comparing:Aerodynamic:Models demonstrates that for most designs, a well-defined stability derivative model provides comparable fidelity without the computational cost of transient aerodynamics.
 Stability derivatives can be constant or functionally dependent on other state and input variables.
-However, the use of stability derivatives is not the only option available to FDM model authors.
-The XML-based metalanguage provided by JSBSim allows for the use of general, nonlinear, and multidimensional lookup tables to model any type of behavior within the FDM model.
+However, the use of stability derivatives is not the only option available to FDM authors.
+The XML-based metalanguage provided by JSBSim allows for the use of general, nonlinear, and multidimensional lookup tables to model any type of behavior within the FDM.

 By providing a complete, turnkey solution, JSBSim allows researchers to bypass the complexity of building a simulation engine from scratch and focus entirely on their specific area of study.
 Furthermore, for research topics that require modeling beyond the standard stability derivative approach, JSBSim's `external_reactions` feature offers the flexibility to interface with any external aerodynamic or propulsive simulation method, ensuring the library remains extensible for even the most unconventional aerospace designs.